javelit/docs/content/develop/concepts/multipage-apps/page-and-navigation.md

 Additionally, you can dynamically change which pages you pass to `Jt.navigation`.
 However, only the page returned by `Jt.navigation` accepts the `.run()` method.
-If a user enters a URL with a pathname, and that pathname is not associated to a page in `Jt.navigation`, Jeamlit will return a "Page not found" page.
+If a user enters a URL with a pathname, and that pathname is not associated to a page in `Jt.navigation`, Javelit will return a "Page not found" page.

 ### Adding section headers